“Wow, that is beautiful,” Wyn said appreciatively

 no children.
 There have been no children born for many decades.”

 “Oh.”
-Again The Doctor looked at if he was processing a lot
+Again The Doctor looked as if he was processing a lot

 of information.
 “Space port it is, then.”

-Gretal led the way.
-But even Wyn, without any psychic abilities, knew
+Even Wyn, without any psychic abilities, knew that Gretal was worried.

 about them.